Avocarrot/android-adapters/README.md

 ===

 #### Interstitial
-For Interstitial Ad Units you need to include the following lines of code:
+For Interstitial Ad Units you need to :

+* complete the following in Mopub Dashboard:

 **Custom Event Class**
 ```java